arthianeel/AVANT_TAKE_HOME/README.md

 - Only one thread will call `park()` or `remove()` at a time.
 ---

+## Why This Design?
+- **SOLID Principles**
+  - SRP → Each class handles one concern (e.g., Vehicle ≠ ParkingLot logic).
+  - OCP → Add new vehicle/strategy without touching ParkingLot.
+  - DIP → ParkingLot depends only on the ParkingStrategy interface.
+- **Algorithmic Efficiency** → Optimized Cars/Motorcycles to O(1), deliberately left Vans O(N) for simplicity.
+- **Extensibility** → Add Trucks or new SpotTypes with minimal changes.
+- **Clarity** → DTOs (`ParkingLotStatus`, `RowStatus`) cleanly separate state reporting.
+- **Testability** → JUnit 5 validates strategies, removal, re-parking, and status.

+---

+  ## Design Trade-offs
+- Chose O(1) allocation for Cars/Motorcycles via HashMap, but left Van allocation O(N) to avoid overengineering.
+- Used RuntimeException for simplicity; a real system would use typed exceptions with error codes.
+- Opted for row-major fairness over round-robin or best-fit; simpler but less efficient.
+- Kept in-memory state for speed and clarity; real-world systems require persistence + concurrency controls.

+---

 ## Potential Improvements
 - **Allocation DTO**: Instead of returning `List<String>`, introduce an `Allocation` DTO with vehicleId, spots, and status message.
 - **Config-driven strategies**: Vehicle/spot rules could be externalized to a rules engine or config files for more flexibility.